Island Lake Wind River Range

 Difficulty: Easy hiking but strenuous due to length and elevation changes

 Red Tape: As of 2019, no permits are needed

 Totals for my nine-day trip including side trips and photo scouting

 The Elkhart Park Trailhead is located at the end of Skyline Drive, an excellent paved road 15 miles east of Pinedale.
 About a mile before the road ends there is a viewpoint with dramatic views of the range and the gorge below.
 Adjacent to the trailhead there is a small campground.
 The few good sites here are almost always taken.

 Make sure you take along plenty of insect repellant.
 The Winds are notorious for its ravenous hordes of mosquitoes and flies.
 Although they weren’t too bad during my trip in mid-August.
-Also be prepared for dramatic changes in weather.
+Also, be prepared for dramatic weather changes.
 I had great weather on my trip but the wind was brutal for several days.